jandrea/TkLayout_FCCee/README.md

 Any setting defined within a section is applied to all branching subsections.
 If the setting is reiterated with a different value in a following subsection, it will overwrite the setting with the new value for the rest of the subsection.

 Simulation Parameters

 Just any other section of the code, simulation parameters can be defined in an annex .cfg file and referenced in the main configuration file (ex: material files).
 Define general simulation settings such as magnetic field value and eta regions.

 Beampipe Parameters
 Radius, thickness, radiation and interaction lengths.
 The values indicated for these last two items are not defined in g/cm2 or even cm, but are unit-less.
 They correspond to X/X0 value of the beampipe at eta=0 (theta=90°), and therefore have to be calculated manually by the user based on the beampipe thickness and material.
 Tracker
 	bigDelta: shift in r between neighbor ladders in the same (x,y) plane (barrel), or two rings of the same disc (endcap)
 smallDelta:  shift in r between neighbor ladders along the z-axis (barrel), or two adjacent modules in the same ring (endcap).
 Needs to be inferior or equal to bigDelta
 Barrel

 	length: ladder length (z-axis)
 width: ladder width ((x,y) plane)
 numberRods: number of ladders for a given layer (along phi, i.e. in the (x,y) plane)
 startZMode: moduleedge or modulecenter, position of the first module at z=0 Endcap

 	moduleShape: rectangular or wedge.
 If rectangular, specify width.
-If wedge, specify waferDiameter. waferDiameter = twice the distance between any corner of the trapezoid and its center (crossing point between all perpendicular bisectors)
+If wedge, specify waferDiameter.

+	waferDiameter = twice the distance between any corner of the trapezoid and the center of the trapezoid (crossing point between all perpendicular bisectors)